Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Soft, flexible leaves Needs water Water when leaves feel slightly soft

 Red leaf edges Good light exposure (normal!)
-No action needed—this is a healthy sign!
+No action needed — this is a healthy sign

 5 Jade Plant Mistakes I Made (So You Don’t Have To)

-✅ Check soil moisture first—let the plant tell you when it’s thirsty
+1. Watering on a schedule. ❌ “Every Sunday I water all my plants.” ✅ Check soil moisture first — let the plant tell you when it’s thirsty.

-✅ Use succulent/cactus mix or add perlite and sand for drainage
+2. Using regular potting soil. ❌ Standard potting mix holds way too much water. ✅ Use succulent/cactus mix, or add perlite and sand for drainage.

 ⚠️ Important: Jade Plants Are Toxic to Pets